Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >And given they "let him go" months before they let go a lot of other people, I think it was unappreciated.

 **Nemin:**
-Hm, did LL not appreciate being told no?
+Hm, did Lorne Lanning not appreciate being told no?

 > **David Fried:**
 >Not at all.